NDCISA Bylaws

 ARTICLE IV.
 MEMBERSHIP

-A. Membership in this association shall consist of each County Crop (Agricultural) Improvement Association and their current members with a paid-up annual membership fee, which shall be determined by the Board of Directors, in their sole discretion.
+A. Membership shall consist of each County Crop (Agricultural) Improvement Association, and current NDCISA members with a paid-up annual membership fee, determined by the Board of Directors.

-B. Membership in this association shall also consist of any North Dakota nonprofit crop based commodity organizations with a paid-up annual membership fee, which shall be determined by the Board of Directors, in their sole discretion.
+B. Membership shall also consist of any North Dakota nonprofit crop-based commodity organizations with a paid-up annual membership fee, determined by the Board of Directors.

-C. Any growers, seed conditioners, elevators, businesses and employees of Federal, State and County governmental agencies, and other interested persons may become non-voting members of the North Dakota Crop Improvement and Seed Association with a paid up annual membership fee, which shall be determined by the Board of Directors, in their sole discretion.
+C. Any grower, seed conditioner, elevator, business, and employee of Federal, State and County governmental agency, and other interested person may become a non-voting member with a paid-up annual membership fee, determined by the Board of Directors.

-G. A quorum shall consist of 60% of the certified voting delegates.
-General procedures at membership meetings shall be in harmony with the principles set forth in “Roberts Rules of Order Revised,” so far as they do not conflict with any provision of the bylaws.
+D. A quorum shall consist of 60% of the board of directors.
+General procedures at membership meetings shall follow “Roberts Rules of Order Revised,” unless they conflict with these bylaws.

-J. Notice of a special meeting of the membership must contain a statement of the purposes of
+G. Notice of a special meeting must contain a statement of the purposes of the meeting.

 ARTICLE V. BOARD OF DIRECTORS

-A. The board of directors shall be responsible for the governance and the general administration of the Association.
+A. The board of directors shall govern and administer the Association.

-2. Southeast District: Stutsman, Barnes, Cass, LaMoure, Ransom, Richland, Dickey, Sargent,
+Southeast District: Stutsman, Barnes, Cass, LaMoure, Ransom, Richland, Dickey, Sargent, Emmons, Logan, McIntosh

-4. Northwest District: Divide, Burke, Renville, Bottineau, Pierce, McHenry, Ward, Mountrail,
+Northwest District: Divide, Burke, Renville, Bottineau, Pierce, McHenry, Ward, Mountrail, Williams, McLean, Sheridan

 ARTICLE VI.
 OFFICERS

-H. Any officer of the corporation (including a director) whether elected or appointed, shall serve at the sole discretion of the board of directors and may be removed by the board of directors at any time, with or without cause.
+H. Officers serve at the discretion of the board and may be removed at any time.

 ARTICLE VII.
 REGISTERED OFFICE AND AGENT